 Assistant Professor of History, The University of Texas at El Paso (2009-2014)

 See full c.v. for more information.

 Publications & Professional Activities

-The Great Heart of the Republic: St. Louis and the Cultural Civil War, Harvard University Press (2011).
+The Great Heart of the Republic: St. Louis and the Cultural Civil War (Harvard University Press, 2011; paperback University of Missouri Press, 2015).
 Winner of the Charles Redd Center-Phi Alpha Theta Book Award for the best book on any aspect of the history of the American West published in 2010 or 2011.

 Civil War Wests: Testing the Limits of the United States, co-edited with Andrew Graybill.
-(Berkeley: University of California Press; in press, due out April 2015.)
+(Berkeley: University of California Press, 2015.)

 Frontier Cities: Encounters at the Crossroads of Empire, co-edited with Jay Gitlin and Barbara Berglund (Philadelphia: University of Pennsylvania Press, 2013).